Ponds Forge: Surf City leisure pool

 Surf City leisure pool includeds a 25 metre lane pool, a lazy river that goes around the outside of the pool, slides, a smaller and shallower children's with, a sensory wall, fountains, and a mini slide, and a leisure pod for disabled swimmers equipped with a disabled hoist.

 Gym

 The 140-piece gym was refurbished in 2008.

 Sports hall

 The 10-court sports hall can facilitate badminton, table tennis, netball, volleyball, basketball, and indoor football.
+In 2026, the sports hall became the home venue of Sheffield Eagles wheelchair rugby league team who play in the RFL Wheelchair Super League.